 Elks National Foundation Most Valuable Student The Elks National Foundation awards $2.44 million in college scholarships to a total of 500 high school seniors nationwide through its Most Valuable Student contest.

 Latin American Educational Foundation (LAEF) LAEF is dedicated to providing students and their families with the resources and services needed to make attending college a reality.
 Scholarships can be used at any accredited public or private institution in the US.
-Student must be a Colorado resident, Hispanic heritage and/or actively involved in the Hispanic community.
+Students must be a Colorado resident, of Hispanic heritage and/or actively involved in the Hispanic community.
 Minimum 3.0 GPA.
 Award amounts vary.

 The Daniels Scholarship Program provides the opportunity for highly motivated students to earn a bachelor’s degree that helps them build a successful career and rewarding life.
 Daniels Scholars demonstrate exceptional character, leadership, and a commitment to serving their communities.
 Bill Daniels would also want his scholars to be proud Americans who value our free enterprise system and are prepared to give the world their very best shot.
 The Daniels Scholarship Program provides a four-year, annually renewable college scholarship that is unique to each student and varies depending on their Expected Family Contribution (EFC) and their choice of school and degree program.
-The scholarship pays up to $25,000 per year toward the student’s unmet need, after applying their EFC, other scholarships, and financial aid.
+The scholarship pays up to $25,000 per year toward the student’s unmet needs, after applying for their EFC, other scholarships, and financial aid.
 Daniels Scholars may attend any accredited college or university in the United States.
-Apply online October 1-Sunday, November 15, 2020 by 4:00 pm MST.
+Apply online from October 1-Sunday, November 15, 2020 by 4:00 pm MST.

 visit the HSF website.
 Our goal is to award over 600 new scholarships in April 2022.